Return to the home page

 other phone numbers: (917) 339-1750 and -1793

-If you go in person: The office is at the NE corner of W28th St, and the nearest subway station is the 28th Street stop on the Number 1 line.
+If you go in person, call first.
+The office is at the NE corner of W28th St, and the nearest subway station is the 28th Street stop on the Number 1 line.
 Be sure to call ahead and make certain someone's there.
-They see visitors between ten am and noon.
+There may be a long wait, or you may not be seen.

 Back to Index